khal45/failing-code-for-advancednode-and-express/README.md

-# Advanced Node and Express

-This is the boilerplate for the Advanced Node and Express lessons.
-Instructions for the lessons start at https://www.freecodecamp.org/learn/quality-assurance/advanced-node-and-express/
+This is a repository containing the failing code of the "Implementation of Social Authentication" in the Advanced Node and Express section of the freecodecamp curriculum. see link here to challenge: https://www.freecodecamp.org/learn/quality-assurance/advanced-node-and-express/implementation-of-social-authentication